DAOSquare/DFP/README.md

 # DFP
 DFP stands for DAOSquare Funding Proposal.
-Each DFP will be a proposal document providing information to the Funding of DAOSquare community.
+Each DFP will be a proposal document providing information to the Funding proposals of the DAOSquare community.